 Massing.
-New buildings should incorporate the same general patterns of massing, including window and door forms, roof profiles and building shapes as are evident in the existing architecture of the district.
+New buildings should incorporate the same general patterns of massing, including window and door forms, roof profiles and building shapes as are evident in the existing architecture of the District.

 Materials.
 New buildings should incorporate the same exterior materials as exist on current buildings within the District.
 Large expanses of glass and synthetic materials should be avoided.
-The use of wood, composite wood, or cementitious is recommended.
+The use of wood, composite wood, or cementitious material is recommended.

 Other exposed mechanicals.
 Exposed mechanical equipment, such as through-wall and window air conditioners, vent pipes, electrical conduit and boxes, is not permitted on the street face or on any side elevation that is visible from the street.